 Example: if you were to take a course in France at the CIDEF in Angers that is listed there as "Etudes Socioculturelles" and this were a pre-approved course, it would have been listed on the course approval form as being the equivalent of Inst 332: Topics in European Studies Abroad and would therefore transfer to your U.M. transcript as Inst 332: Topics in European Studies Abroad.

-Important: If you end up taking courses while you are abroad that are not list on your course approval form, let Dr. Schenck know by e-mail as soon as possible.
+Important: If you end up taking courses while you are abroad that are not listed on your course approval form, let Dr. Schenck know by e-mail as soon as possible.
 When you return to the University of Mississippi, you will have to fill out a new course approval form listing the new courses.
 You will also have to provide syllabi and copies of your notes, classwork, and other materials relevant to the courses.
 Be sure to contact your Croft advisor if you experience complications or undue delays in transferring your course credit earned abroad to the University.

 5. Do not forget that you have to take Inst 110: Intercultural Communications Pre-Departure before you study abroad.
 You also should take Inst 381: Research Methods for International Studies Majors before you go abroad.